 1. Friso Gold Rice-Based and Wheat-Based Milk Cereals

-These cereals contain skimmed milk, rice flour, vegetable oil, sucrose, lactose, Vitamin A, B1, C, E, D3 and folic acid.
+Ingredients: These cereals contain skimmed milk, rice flour, vegetable oil, sucrose, lactose, Vitamin A, B1, C, E, D3, and Folic acid.

-The milk powder gives your baby that rich and familiar taste and milky aroma.
-These cereals have a smooth texture that makes it easy to swallow.
+Furthermore, the milk powder gives your baby that rich and familiar taste and milky aroma.
+These cereals have a smooth texture that makes them easy to swallow.

 This is a maize-based infant cereal with milk powder and soya.
 The cereal contains essential nutrients for your baby’s growth and development.
 In the same vein, it is easily digestible, and it strengthens your baby’s immunity.

-It also contains iron, zinc Vitamin A and C.
+It also contains iron, zinc, and vitamins A and C.

 3. Nan Baby Food

-In terms of cost, the Nan Baby Cereal is slightly higher compared to the other baby cereals on our list.
-A 400g pack of Nan Cereal ranges between N2800 and N3500 while a pack of 12 can be as high as N34,000.
+Price: In terms of cost, the Nan Baby Cereal is slightly higher compared to the other baby cereals on our list.
+A 400g pack of Nan Cereal ranges between N2800 and N3600 while a pack of 12 can be as high as N34,000.

 Thankfully, the high cost comes at an advantage, this cereal can be prepared and ready to eat in less than five minutes.